If you want to have a dog that is playful and extremely cute, the Labradoodle designer breed might be just the dog you were looking for.

 Labradoodles are generally a friendly breed that has that “best friends with everyone” attitude.

 They are gentle, but since this is a highly joyful breed, they can express their happiness by jumping and unintentionally knocking over people.

-Also, these dogs are devoted to their family and are easy to get along with without a hint of aggressiveness.
+Also, these dogs are devoted to their families and are easy-going without a hint of aggressiveness.

 But, there are also cases where poorly bred Labradoodles weren’t that friendly and had a problematic temperament, so finding a breeder that knows what he is doing is essential.

-Their temperament is actually something that depends on many factors.
+Their temperament is something that depends on many factors.